 OTA BS output power is declared as rated carrier TRP, with the output power accuracy requirement defined at the RIB during the transmitter ON period.

-The BS rated carrier TRP output power for BS type 1-O shall be within limits as specified in table 6.3.1-1.
+The BS rated carrier TRP for BS type 1-O shall be within limits as specified in table 6.3.1-1.